Azure/azure-sdk-for-python/sdk/deviceupdate/azure-iot-deviceupdate/README.md

 ## Key concepts

 Device Update for IoT Hub is a managed service that enables you to deploy over-the-air updates for your IoT devices.
-The client library has one main component named **AzureDeviceUpdateServiceDataPlane**.
+The client library has one main component named **DeviceUpdateClient**.
 The component allows you to access all three main client services:

 - **UpdatesOperations**: update management (import, enumerate, delete, etc.)
-- **DevicesOperations**: device management (enumerate devices and retrieve device properties)
-- **DeploymentsOperations**: deployment management (start and monitor update deployments to a set of devices)
+- **ManagementOperations**: deployment management (manage devices and deployments)

 You can learn more about Device Update for IoT Hub by visiting [Device Update for IoT Hub](https://github.com/azure/iot-hub-device-update).